Vanilla-OS/website/articles/2024-07-28-vanilla-os-2-orchid-stable-is-here.md

 This approach gives Orchid a unique blend of both rolling and point releases, keeping your system consistently updated and fresh while providing designated points for major upgrades with exciting new features.

+## Get Orchid

+Orchid is available for download from our [website](https://vanillaos.org/download/orchid/stable).
+For more information on how to install Orchid, please refer to our [documentation](https://docs.vanillaos.org/)

 ## Full Changelog